rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

      - Description
    * - product
      - Object
-     - An info block containing details about the product.
+     - An info block that contains details about the product.
    * - product.\ *name*
      - String
      - The name of the product.